Chart Color Schemes

 The Range ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-The Range had a cultural diversity index below the average, with 88.8% of its residents being citizens, 86.1% born in Australia, and 91.9% speaking English exclusively at home.
-Christianity was the predominant religion in The Range, accounting for 63.4% of the population, compared to 56.3% across the Rest of Qld.
-The top three ancestry groups were Australian (28.9%), English (28.7%), and Irish (11.1%).
+The Range had a cultural diversity index below the average, with 88.8% of its population being citizens, 86.1% born in Australia, and 91.9% speaking English only at home.
+Christianity was the predominant religion in The Range, accounting for 63.4% of its population, compared to 56.3% across Rest of Qld.
+In terms of ancestry, Australian was the top group at 28.9%, followed by English at 28.7% and Irish at 11.1%.

 Frequently Asked Questions - Diversity